BadisaMosesane/krst_objectDetection/README.md

-# krst_objectDetection

-Augmenting wildlife conservation efforts using AI
+# Augmenting wildlife conservation efforts using Tensorflow Object Detection API
 Case for KRST flagship project done under the UIG co-creation platform.

-Animal Image Classification using CNN
+# Animal Image Classification using CNN

 For UIG, we want to create an image classifier using deep learning.